 5 Things You Need to Know About Switching to a Virtual Desktop Infrastructure

-Whether you’re on the brink of signing up with a Virtual Desktop provider, or you’re looking for more information before taking the plunge, we’ve put together 5 things you need to know about switching to a Virtual Desktop Infrastructure:
+Whether you’re on the brink of signing up with a Virtual Desktop provider, or you’re looking for more information about virtual desktops, we’ve put together 5 things you need to know about switching to a Virtual Desktop Infrastructure (or VDI for short):

 1. You DO need to plan ahead